eclipse-iceoryx/iceoryx/doc/website/advanced/best-practice-for-testing.md

 # Conclusion

-- apply the AAA pattern to structure the test and check only one aspect of the code at a time
+- apply the AAA pattern to structure the test and check only one aspect of the code per test case
+- don't test previously tested behavior
 - use the ZOMBIES principle to find sensible test cases
 - meaningful names for the tests to indicate what the test is supposed to do
 - name the test object `sut` to make it clear what object is tested
 - don't use magic numbers
-- instantiate objects on the stack or use smart pointer for large objects and avoid manual memory management with new/delete
+- instantiate objects on the stack or use smart pointers for large objects and avoid manual memory management with new/delete
 - use `ASSERT_*` before doing a potential dangerous action which might crash the test application, like accessing a `nullptr` or a `cxx::optional` with a `nullopt`
 - use mocks to reduce the complexity of the test arrangement
 - apply the **DRY** principle by using typed and parameterized tests